CJS-ES6-Module-Transformation-Research/tcppubsub/README.md

 # tcppubsub

+> A simple submarine build with publish-subscribe-request-response-methods :octopus:.
+With a broker called broker and a client called member.

 ![tcppubsub icon](/public/tcppubsub.png?raw=true)

-> A simple node-js-tcp publish-subscribe-request-response framework :octopus:.
-With a broker and a client called member.

-A simple and fast :leopard: exchange of data between nodejs-applications.Use the publish-subscribe-pattern to handle events or use the request-response-pattern to query or serve some data.
+A simple and fast :leopard: exchange of data between nodejs-apps.
+Use the publish-subscribe-pattern to handle events or use the request-response-pattern to query or serve some data.
+Otherwise, get into a submarine and look for the ocotpus.

 * [Go to broker](#broker)
 * [Go to member](#member)